The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 • Do’s and don’ts

-• Homeowners trip schedule and contact
+• Homeowners’ trip schedule and contact

 • Local emergency contact and emergency services details

-Want Our Instruction Templates?
+Want Our Handover Templates?

 We like to send an instruction questionnaire to the homeowner 3-4 days before the house sit starts.
+Want to know all the questions we ask and see our template?

 You can download it from the page below!

-House Sitting Instructions Template – this template will ensure you provide the best service possible
+House Sitting Instructions Template – this template will ensure you provide the best service possible.

 What to Expect At The House Handover

-Again this will differ for each house sit and the situation.
-As mentioned above sometimes handover is simply you walking into the house.
+Again, this will differ for each house sit and the situation.
+As mentioned above, sometimes, handover is simply you walking into the house.

 Sometimes it can be while the homeowner is frantically packing and organizing kids (this is why you want to get as much information as possible before you arrive) and sometimes its going out for a meal or having dinner at the home.